-Your team will require at least five people (including yourself) before you will be allowed to set yourself to “Ready.”
-This is not a five vs. five competition, however, so you are strongly requested to have six players at least ready for all games.
-You are allowed three “substitute” players to be rostered in case your “main” players cannot make games.
-Note that Ready Steady Pan makes no distinction between a main player and a substitute player; everybody is a “team member.”
+Your team must at least five other people for a total of 6.
+This is not a five vs. five competition.
+You should have three “substitute” players on your roster in case any of your players can't attend.
+Ready Steady Pan makes no distinction between a main player and a substitute player.
+Everyone on the roster is a “team member.”

-Match communication is mandatory before any matchup!
-Without them, we have no evidence of a match being played when it is reported.
+Match communication is mandatory before any match!
+Without them, we have no evidence of a match being played when it's reported.
 This would be “fine” if it weren’t for the possibility of match disputes.
-Please just give us something simple: a “time/place” and “confirmed” message are all we need from both teams.
+Please give us something simple: a “time/place” and “confirmed” message are all we need from both teams.